 Building a Norm Change Coalition in Kenya

-AJWS has funded 15 key organizations so far that are doing norm-change policy and service work in Kenya.
+AJWS has funded nearly 20 organizations so far that are doing norm-change policy and service work in Kenya and creating a roadmap to advance change across the country.
 Following our feminist approach, most of these organizations are led by women, trans, and gender non-conforming activists.

-AJWS has assembled a broad coalition of partners to carry out a massive research and mapping project to better understand prevailing social norms and attitudes towards LGBTQI+ people in Kenya.
+AJWS assembled a broad coalition of partners to carry out a massive research and mapping project to better understand prevailing social norms and attitudes towards LGBTQI+ people in Kenya.
+In February 2021, AJWS and our grantee partner Public Health Innovations (PHI) published the results of this research, which included qualitative interviews with 32 key thought leaders from across Nairobi, Kisumu, Mombasa, Uasin-Gishu, Wajir, Isiolo, Bungoma and Kilifi counties.

 A Collaborative Roadmap to Justice